iosdecal/iosdecal.github.io/sp19/lab/lab2/lab2.md

 Going back to end of Part 1 / beginning of Part 2, lets create our `Employee` protocol.
 It should adopt our `Payable` and `TimeOff` protocols, and be empty inside.

 Now anyone that adopts this `Employee` protocol must also conform to the `Payable` and `TimeOff` protocols as well!
-So let's go back to our `Manager` struct and `Teacher` extension, take out where they are adopting the `Payable` and `TimeOff` protocol, and replace it with the `Employee` protocol (which now accounts for both of those).
+So let's go back to our `Manager` and `Worker` extensions, take out where they are adopting the `Payable` and `TimeOff` protocol, and replace it with the `Employee` protocol (which now accounts for both of those).

 <small>
-Note: Before you check off your lab with a TA, you might find it useful to run the included tests at the bottom of the playground file and compare your output with the expected results if you haven't already.
+*Note: Before you check off your lab with a TA, you might find it useful to run the included tests at the bottom of the playground file and compare your output with the expected results if you haven't already.*
 </small>

 <br><br>